List of Cars characters: Chick Hicks

 Chick Hicks (voiced by Michael Keaton in Cars, Cars: The Video Game, and Cars Race-O-Rama, and Bob Peterson in Cars 3) is a green stock car and Lightning's main rival.
 Chick is an arrogant race car who often cheats to gain position in races.
 He is sponsored by Hostile Takeover Bank and resembles a 1987 Buick Regal Grand National, with his grill resembling a 1980s-style mustache.
 His racing number is 86.
 Chick frequently antagonizes McQueen, and even lifts his catchphrase "ka-chow", modifying it to "ka-chicka", to both boost his popularity, and to annoy McQueen.
 He wins the final race in the first movie after taking out the King, but finds that that does not gain him the popularity he so craved when an angered crowd and media boo him for his actions.
-In Cars 3, Hicks has retired from racing and hosts his own talk show, Chick's Picks on Racing Sports Network, where he continues to mock McQueen at every opportunity, repeatedly bringing up his Piston Cup victory over McQueen in the first movie, implying that he retire after the championship.
+In Cars 3, Hicks has retired from racing and hosts his own talk show, Chick's Picks on Racing Sports Network, where he continues to mock McQueen at every opportunity, repeatedly bringing up his Piston Cup victory over McQueen in the first movie, implying that he retired after the championship.
 Hicks returns in Cars: The Video Game, Cars: Race-O-Rama, and also Cars 3: Driven to Win as a boss and playable character.